andriayr/Phase-0/week-2/wireframe-reflection.md

 2. It allows you to evaluate the effectiveness of the page layout again usability best practices
 3. It determines the requirement of the web site development
 4. It saves time and effort-if a client sees a completed design without a wireframe, it may take a considerable amount of time and money to correct.
+5. It simplifies the coding process since elements are identified early on

 <b>Did you enjoy wireframing your site?</b>